chaos-mesh/rfcs/text/2021-11-23-build-script.md

 1. Provide a convinient entrance to the build script.
 For example: `make image-chaos-mesh`, `make images/chaos-mesh/bin/chaos-controller-manager`...
+2. Define and check some of the depencency relationship.

 What the **Dockerfile** should do: